Explore Courses

 By Sunita Kadian

-Updated on Aug 07, 2025 | 4.45K+ views
+Updated on Nov 14, 2025 | 6.83K+ views

 Share:

-The IELTS Speaking test covers a wide range of everyday and opinion-based topics, designed to assess how naturally and accurately you communicate in English.
-Each part of the test focuses on different types of questions, ranging from personal experiences to abstract ideas.
-Here's a breakdown of the most commonly asked topics across all three parts.
+The IELTS Speaking test covers everyday and opinion-based topics designed to evaluate how naturally and accurately you communicate in English.
+Each part of the test focuses on different kinds of questions, from personal experiences to abstract ideas.

-What topics are asked in IELTS Speaking Part 1?
+What Topics Are Asked in IELTS Speaking Part 1?

 • Hometown – Where you grew up, how it has changed, what you like or dislike about it.